Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 You can also refer to outside sales as meaning field sales.
 Although these types of sales reps do sometimes have an office as their base, they spend most of their time in the field.

-As for an inside sales representative vs. an outside sales representative inside sales representatives may close hundreds of sales without seeing their prospect’s face, while the success of outside salespeople depends on their ability to build and maintain in-person relationships.
+While inside sales representatives may close hundreds of sales without seeing their prospect’s face, the success of outside salespeople depends on their ability to build and maintain in-person relationships.

-Note: Even though outside sales reps mainly meet people face-to-face, they still rely on technology like customer relationship management (CRM) software to track leads and deal status virtually.
+Note: Even though outside sales reps mainly meet people face-to-face, they still rely on technology, such as customer relationship management (CRM) software, to virtually track leads and deal status.

 A solid outside sales strategy can lead to: